 Did I learn?
 Nope!
 It was off to Egypt several years later for some military training.
 As my feet hit the Saini my Army issued parachute enveloped me and the 13 hour flight ended.
 Having some necessities to take care of the conversation went something like this…

 “Hey Sergeant Walmsley, I gotta go.”

 “No worries Dean, just use your entrenching tool and cover the hole when you’re done.
 Hey, and don’t forget to check for Scorpions.”

 “Yea Man, they’re everywhere and are drawn to the heat.”

 Are you starting to get the drift?
 If not, you need to.
-Because the little drinking fountain next der toiletten in Germany isn’t for dehydration issues.
+Because the little drinking fountain next "Der Toiletten" in Germany isn’t for dehydration purposes.
 It’s for hydrating your birthday suit.
 And please, please don’t forget toilet paper doesn’t go down the chute.
 It gets wadded up in more T.P. and tossed into the little garbage can by the baby wipes.
 The baby wipes?
 Yup, one of five critical steps in the procedure.
 And a procedure it is, especially if you’re trying to figure it out on the fly.